A two-category of Hamiltonian manifolds, and a (1+1+1) field theory: Introduction

 \section{Introduction}

-If $n$ and $d$ are integers, we denote by $\Cob_{n+1+\cdots +1}$ the (weak) $d$-category with objects closed $n$-manifolds, 1-morphisms $(n+1)$-manifolds with boundary, 2-morphisms $(n+2)$-manifolds with corners, ... $d$-morphisms $(n+d)$-manifolds with corners.

 Donaldson polynomials are invariants of smooth 4-manifolds defined by counting solutions to the anti-self dual equation.
+They were introduced in \cite{Donaldsonpoly} for simply connected 4-manifolds with $b_2^+$ odd and strictly greater than one, and later extended to more general 4-manifolds in \cite{kronheimer1995embedded}.
 They contain a lot of information and are sensitive to the smooth structure, but are also very difficult to compute.
 A major challenge is to understand how they undergo cut and paste operations.

 Instanton homology groups are associated to some 3-manifolds, and were first introduced by Floer as a categorification of the Casson invariant.
-They can also be used to define relative Donaldson invariants of 4-manifolds with boundary, which behave (almost) as a (3+1)-TQFT.
+They can also be used to define relative Donaldson invariants of 4-manifolds with boundary.
+In \cite{BraamDonaldsonGluing}, such relative invariants were defined (more precisely, taking values in a variation of instanton homology defined by Fukaya), and in some particular cases (avoiding reducible {connections}), some glueing formulas were obtained, making these invariants similar with a (3+1)-Topological Quantum Field Theory (TQFT).
+Still, whether these invariants can be interpreted as a TQFT remains an open difficult problem.
+See \cite{mrowka1988local,MorganMrowkaRuberman} for work in this direction.

-Ideally, one might want to be able to recast these invariants as an "extended TQFT", ie build a (symmetric monoidal) 4-functor from $\Cob_{0+1+1+1+1}$ (or a variation that incorporates cohomology classes) to some 4-category, such that this 4-functor applied to a closed 4-manifold (seen as a 4-morphism) essentially corresponds to its Donaldson polynomial.
+More generally, one might want to recast these invariants as an "extended TQFT" as in \cite{BaezDolan_cob_hyp,Lurie_cob_hyp}.
+If $n$ and $d$ are integers, denote by $\Cob_{n+1+\cdots +1}$ the (weak) $d$-category with objects closed $n$-manifolds, 1-morphisms $(n+1)$-manifolds with boundary, 2-morphisms $(n+2)$-manifolds with corners, ... $d$-morphisms $(n+d)$-manifolds with corners.
+An extended TQFT in this setting would (roughly) be a symmetric monoidal 4-functor from $\Cob_{0+1+1+1+1}$ (or a variation that incorporates cohomology classes) to some 4-category, such that this 4-functor applied to a closed 4-manifold (seen as a 4-morphism) essentially corresponds to its Donaldson polynomial.